Java - Data Structures

 For example, in an address list hash table you could store and sort data based on a key such as ZIP code rather than on a person's name.

-The specific meaning of keys in regard to hash tables is totally dependent on the usage of the hash table and the data it contains.
+The specific meaning of keys with regard to hash tables is totally dependent on the usage of the hash table and the data it contains.

 Properties is a subclass of Hashtable.
 It is used to maintain lists of values in which the key is a String and the value is also a String.